"Fencing" means Steed is fighting with everything such as a rapier, a sword, a foil, a saber, a fly whisk...

 The Town of No Return: He's giving advice to Mrs. Peel on fencing.

 The Danger Makers: Steed takes the wrong stick and has to fight first with a fly whisk, then with a rapier.

 Castle De'ath: Now, that's a hell of a fight.
-Steed fighting with targe and sword against Angus De'ath.
+Steed is fighting with targe and sword against Angus De'ath.

 A Touch of Brimstone: Steed would prefer to fight with feather duster at four hundred yards, but returns to a life and death battle against a member of the hellfire club.

-A Sense of History: His sword looks a bit droopy and it still remains that way after it got challenged.
+A Sense of History: His sword looks a bit droopy and it remains that way after it got challenged.

 Room Without a View: feather duster and broomstick against a rifle.

 The Thirteenth Hole: Steed got the "wrong stick" and forgot his saber at home.

 The Correct Way to Kill: Steed fencing in every position - standing and sitting.